OUR MISSION: To connect residents to the habitats of coastal Georgia

 Ashby spends much of her free time exploring and experiencing nature in the region, often kayaking many of South Georgia’s beautiful rivers and her favorite spot, the Okefenokee Swamp.

-RALEIGH KITCHEN - Secretary
+STEPHANIE KNOX - Secretary

 Born and raised in Narberth, Pennsylvania about 2 minutes west of Philadelphia.
 I grew up camping, fishing, and hiking with my family.
 I attended Delaware Valley College in Doylestown, PA where I studied Wildlife Conservation and Management and obtained my Bachelors of Science in Animal Biotechnology and Conservation.